Recycling, Composting, and Household Chemicals

 1. Why is there no recycling outside of the City of Lafayette or for residents who reside in apartments?

 There is a system of recycling for residents in unincorporated Lafayette Parish and apartment dwellers – it’s a recycling drop-off system.
-The same recyclable items that are collected with the curbside recycling program can be dropped off at the Recycling Foundation at 107 I-G Lane (call 234-0066).
-Those items consist of paper (newspaper, magazines, catalogs, phone books, food boxes, and cardboard boxes); steel cans (“tin cans”) that contained food; aluminum cans; food and beverage glass bottles and jars (please, no drinking glasses, vases, dinner plates, etc., ONLY food and beverage glass bottles and jars); and plastic containers with the recycling symbol and the numbers 1-7 inside the symbol (no Styrofoam or plastic bags, please).
+The same recyclable items that are collected with the curbside recycling program can be dropped off at the Republic Services office at 201 Mire Rd in Scott.
+Those items consist of paper (newspaper, magazines, catalogs, phone books, food boxes, and cardboard boxes); steel cans, aluminum cans; and plastic containers with the recycling symbol and the numbers 1-2 inside the symbol (no Styrofoam or plastic bags, please).
 Items are mixed in the outside containers and do not need to be separated.
 The location for recycling drop-off is below:

 2. Why does the Compost Facility stop giving away compost at 3:00 p.m.?